rbnishant/ICOTokens/README.md

 3. Add ethereum addresses and token amount in the file `airdrop.csv`(scripts->data->airdrop.csv).
 This file contains those addresses to which owner wants to send the tokens.

 4. Add ethereum addresses and token amount in the file `whitelist.csv`(scripts->data->airdrop.csv).
-All the addresses of this file will get whitelisted and whitelisted addresses can claim there tokens from myetherwallet.
+All the addresses of this file will get whitelisted and addresses can claim there tokens from myetherwallet.

 5. Change the `token address(tokenAddress)` in the `2_deploy_contracts.js`(migrations->2_deploy_contracts.js) file.
 This address will be used to set the token address in the airdrop contract.